winni2k/measureAggregateRsquared/README.md

 ## sample frequencies file
 Population is first line.
-After that, each line corresponds to the allele frequency in that populationin the truth.gen file (I think).
+After that, each line corresponds to the allele frequency in that population in the truth.gen file.
 Multiple columns, one for each population allowed.

     EUR